doda25-team9/operation/README.md

 - **playbooks/ctrl.yaml** - Runs only on controller
 - **playbooks/node.yaml** - Runs only on workers

+### General.yaml

+This playbook runs on all VMs and performs the following tasks:
+- Add all public keys from the `keys` directory into the `vagrant` user’s `authorized_keys`.
+- Disable swap and remove swap entries from `/etc/fstab` to keep it disabled after reboot.
+- Ensure `overlay` and `br_netfilter` are registered in `k8s.conf` for future boot and loaded now.
+- Configure IPv4 forwarding in `k8s.conf` and apply the changes.

 **Re-run provisioning without recreating VMs:**
 ```bash
 # Apply playbook changes to existing VMs